 Rather than a list, try and imagine the phases flowing in a circle.

 Hormonal fluctuations in our bodies during each of these phases trigger physical and emotional changes.
 They can affect how your skin looks, how you cope with stress, how horny you’re feeling and what kind of discharge appears in your underwear.

 Likewise, your cycle can be affected by life events, your overall health, those ten G&T’s you consumed over the weekend, weight gain, your yoga class, all that great sex… you name it!

-As one follicle begins to dominate and outgrow the rest it starts pumping out oestrogen, reducing FHS.
+As one follicle begins to dominate and outgrow the rest it starts pumping out oestrogen, reducing FSH.
 It also helps your uterine lining develop, ready for the possibility of a fertilised egg.
-You could also notice an increase in cervical fluid and vaginal lubrication as your body moves towards ovulation.
+You could also notice an increase in cervical fluid and vaginal lubrication as your body moves towards ovulation in the second week.

 As oestrogen levels begin to rise, this can have the effect of and making you feel more energetic, motivated and sociable.

 In purely biological terms, you’re being encouraged to get out there and find a suitable match to fertilise your eggs.
 Obviously, not everyone wants a cycle to lead to pregnancy and we’re far more than reproductive vessels!
 But, this doesn’t mean it’s not a great time to get out and about, arrange to catch up with friends and ease out of period hibernation.